nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement.
     * Cons:
       * May have the overhead of writing similar code.
 For instance, `JsonAdaptedFlashcard` and `JsonAdaptedScore`.
-      * Changing the UI display from flashcards to score history may be cumbersome.
+      * Changing the GUI display from flashcards to score history may be cumbersome.
 * **Alternative 2:** Let `Score` have inheritance relationship with `Flashcard`.
-    * Pros: Changing UI display is easy.
+    * Pros: Changing GUI display is easy.
     * Cons:
       * The design choice is not intuitive (`Score` does not seem to be a `Flashcard` and vice versa).
       * The overhead of maintaining the inheritance is non-trivial.